What is GDPR

 Even if you are only selling goods to individuals or businesses in the United States, U.S. distributors should comply with GDPR if your website or ecommerce software for distributors is open to visitors from the EU and UK, and that website or ecommerce software collects personal information from visitors like email or IP addresses.

 To What Extent Do Distributors Need to Comply with the GDPR?

 1.)
 If you are not selling to companies in the EU, but if you have a website or ecommerce software that’s open to EU visitors, then you should comply with GDPR if any of the following conditions hold true:

 • You have web forms (like contact forms or newsletter sign-up forms, for example) on your website that collect personal information like email addresses or location

 • You use Google Analytics, and its tracking code is installed on your web pages

 • You use any type of cookies, including tracking codes or the Facebook pixel

-• You take payments on your website from people living in the EU
+• You take payments on your website or through your ecommerce software for distributors from people living in the EU

-• You allow your customers to create accounts on your website, and some of those customers are residents of GDPR countries in the EU or UK
+• You allow your customers to create accounts on your website or in your ecommerce software for distributors, and some of those customers are residents of GDPR countries in the EU or UK

-• You have any 3rd party plugins on your website that transmit personal data
+• You have any 3rd party plugins on your website or ecommerce software for distributors that transmit personal data

 2.)
 If you are selling to companies or individuals in the EU, then you must comply with GDPR.